Mark2Mark/mark-zones-plugin/README.md

   - You can toggle display of a zone via the checkbox for the Custom Parameter, if you want to keep but hide it

   &nbsp;
-  ## Highlights

-  - You can now download it directly from the Plugin Manager right inside of GlyphsApp.

-  &nbsp;
   ## Todo

   - See [issues](https://github.com/Mark2Mark/mark-zones-plugin/issues)